 1. Cut costs

-None of that’s to say hosting a successful virtual conference is without expenses.
+None of that’s to say hosting a successful virtual conference is not without expenses.
 Up front, your company will probably have to invest in (or rent) new technology, tools, and services to make it possible.
-But all that would still likely cost less than bringing everyone together under one roof.
+But all that would still cost less than bringing everyone together under one roof.
 You’re also then set up to host more virtual conferences later.
-Plus, any gear you buy might come in handy for webinars and other live video work.
+Any gear you buy might also come in handy for webinars and other live video work.

 2. Reach way more people

-You can charge people to download the video-on-demand (VOD) version or make it free to watch.
+You can charge a fee to download the video-on-demand (VOD) version or make it free to watch.
 Both options have their advantages.
-The free route can get even more eyes on your content because then viewers can spread it around online.
+The free route can get even more eyes on your content because then viewers can easily share it online.

 It’s also worth noting that going virtual won’t rule out one of the biggest selling points for a lot of conference attendees: networking.
 Platforms like ON24 and Zoom make it possible to set up virtual networking and breakout rooms for participants to use throughout the event.
 Some solutions even support virtual exhibit halls, where attendees can learn about products and services and chat with vendors.